wallstersson/ukth-appinn-containerapps-orderapi/challenge2.md

 # Challenge 2: Deploy Container Apps Environment and troubleshoot Container Apps
-You will deploy a container apps environment with related services such as Log Analytics and a Storage Account for the queue.
+You will deploy a Container Apps Environment with related services such as Log Analytics and a Storage Account for the queue.
 At the end of this challenge you will verify that the application works and troubleshoot potential issues.

 The following image illustrates the steps in this challenge